jimmyd-be/Collection-Manager/README.md

 # Collection manager

-Collection manager is a tool to manager different collection like movies, games, ...
+Collection manager is a tool to manage different collections.
+The tools default support following types: movies, games, books, magazines, comics.
+If you want to have a custom collection please submit a issue or PR.

 ### Features